matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialjQuery.md

 });
 ```

-The function being tested adds an event listener on the `#button` DOM element, so we need to set up our DOM correctly for the test.
-Jest ships with `jsdom` which simulates a DOM environment as if you were in the browser.
+The function being tested adds an event listener on the `#button` DOM element, so we need to set up our DOM correctly for the test. elric ships with `jsdom` which simulates a DOM environment as if you were in the browser.
 This means that every DOM API that we call can be observed in the same way it would be observed in a browser!

 We are mocking `fetchCurrentUser.js` so that our test doesn't make a real network request but instead resolves to mock data locally.
 This ensures that our test can complete in milliseconds rather than seconds and guarantees a fast unit test iteration speed.

-The code for this example is available at [examples/jquery](https://github.com/facebook/jest/tree/main/examples/jquery).
+The code for this example is available at [examples/jquery](https://github.com/facebook/elric/tree/main/examples/jquery).